12 Cordyceps Benefits

 Cordyceps are medicinal mushrooms that have been used in alternative medicine for hundreds of years.
-Originating in China, over 400 species of Cordyceps are said to have many benefits, including supporting athletic performance, organ issues, and healthy aging.
+Originating in China, over 400 species of Cordyceps are said to have many benefits, including supporting athletic performance, healthy aging, and organ health.

 What Is Cordyceps?